What happens if the documents I

 the Texas Secretary of State?

-Sadly rejections happen way too often.
+Sadly rejections happen way too often in our minds.

 99% of the time the person or company that sent us documents made an error (they didn’t follow our detailed instructions or use our free document review service) or the notary public they used to notarize a non-recordable document didn’t notarize the documents in the proper format (again we have detailed instructions for you to give to a Texas notary public if you don’t utilize our in-house mobile notary services).